 If you are planning your trip to Lisbon and are wondering where to stay in Lisbon or things to do in Lisbon, then you are at the right post.
 After you finish reading the entire article, you will surely be able to plan your itinerary effortlessly.
 So, here you go!

 How To Reach Lisbon:

 You can reach Lisbon by plane, train, bus, or Eurolines.
 Lisbon Airport or Humberto Delgado Airport is an international airport that is located 7kms away from the center of Lisbon.
-There are several online websites that offer cheap flights to Lisbon all throughout the year.
+There are several online websites that offer cheap flights to Lisbon all throughout the year especially from Barcelona or Madrid.
 You can even opt to travel by train to reach Lisbon.
 The four main train stations of Lisbon are – Santa Apolonia, Barreiro, Rossio, and Cais do Sodre.
 Lisbon is well-connected to entire Portugal through roadways.
 The Rede Nacional de Expressos or bus lines have several buses connecting Lisbon with various other cities of Portugal.
 You can take the Eurolines for traveling between Lisbon and other European destinations.

 Things To Do In Lisbon, Portugal: